 Choose an area of your car to begin waxing.
-Dip the pad into the wax, using a thumb-sized amount and apply the wax using a small, circular motion.
+Dip the applicator pad into the car wax, using a thumb-sized amount and apply the wax using a small, circular motion to your car.
 A thin layer of wax should be applied to the entire car, the more wax you use, the harder it will be to buff later.
-Apply the wax in either horizontal or vertical rows of circles to ensure the whole surface of the vehicle is covered in wax.
-Tip: Do not apply wax to the exterior plastic such as headlights, tail lights, or any other area advised against on the product’s instructions.
+Apply the car wax in either horizontal or vertical rows of circles to ensure the whole surface of the vehicle is covered in wax.
+Tip: Do not apply car wax to the exterior plastic such as headlights, tail lights, or any other area advised against on the product’s instructions.

 Now the hard work begins!
-After you have waxed the entire vehicle, leave it to dry – the wax may appear matte and chalky.
-Using a microfiber cloth or similar soft cloth, begin to remove the wax using a circular motion to buff the surface of your car.
-After all the wax is removed, your car should appear shiny, glossy and have a flawless finish.
+After you have waxed the entire vehicle, leave it to dry – the wax may appear matte and chalky but don’t worry the next step will fix this.
+Using a microfiber or similar soft cloth begin to remove the wax.
+Use the same circular motion you used to apply the car wax, to buff the surface of your car.
+After all the wax is removed, your car should appear shiny, glossy and have a flawless detailed finish.

-Regularly waxing your car is necessary if you want to protect your car’s paint from the elements but also improve the appearance of your washed and polished paint.
+Regularly waxing your car with car wax is necessary if you want to protect your car’s paint from the elements but can also improve the appearance of your washed and polished paint.

-If this guide has inspired you to improve the condition of your vehicle, then make sure you get any scratches and scuffs repaired ASAP so they don’t turn into more extensive, and therefore more expensive, damage!
+If you have paint blemishes you want to remove or this guide has inspired you to improve the condition of your vehicle, then make sure you get any scratches and scuffs repaired ASAP by our professionals so they don’t turn into more extensive, and therefore more expensive, damage!